The villa comprises 3 bedrooms, two bathrooms and a living room with kitchenette.

 The Villa is found inside a privacy ground rich in Mediterranean vegetation near the sea.

-Behind the Villa, in a private area where you can admire a splendid panorama, you will find a wood-burning oven.
-Together we can make pizzas and bread.
+Behind the Villa, in a private area where you can admire a splendid panorama, you will find a wood-burning oven for pizza.

 The Villa is not accessible by car, just walk (ml.
 350 ups and downs ), even for this are much appreciated by those peace and quiet.